March 14, 2026 * 25/ 45 MILES

 -

-Registration opens on January 1, 2025 at 12am at UltraSignup.
+Registration opens on January 1, 2026 at 12am at UltraSignup.

 -

-Any racer who fails to comply with the following rules will be disqualified from the Tanana River Challenge.
+Please be Advised: Any racer who fails to comply with the following rules will be disqualified from the Tanana River Challenge.
 Absolutely no refunds will be given to a racer who is disqualified.

-If you are under 18 you may participate with the Race Directors discretion.
+If you are under 18 you may participate with the Race Director’s discretion.
 Please contact before registering.

 No motorized equipment may be used to facilitate a racer in any way.